Juan L. Varona

 - Fourier-Bessel Series.

-- Series of Neumann type, as well as its relation with
+- Series of Neumann type, and its relation with

 Hankel transform and the dual integral equations.